 The Bank continued to improve the management systems, timely tracked the changes in regulatory policies and revised and improved relevant management systems as and when appropriate according to the needs of the Bank's operation and management.
 It established a comprehensive system covering all business segments of the Bank, covering all aspects of various businesses and important risk prevention measures.
 During the Reporting Period, a total of 15 new systems were added, 375 systems were revised and improved, and 3 systems were abolished.
 The comprehensiveness and enforceability of the systems were continuously enhanced, which effectively guaranteed the legal, compliance and stable operation of various businesses.
 During the Reporting Period, the Bank organized and carried out a series of internal control and management activities, such as Year of Constructing Internal Control Compliance Management (內控合規管理建設年), Year of Improving Industry Standardization Construction (行業規範建設提升年) and quarterly compliance inspection.
-It enhanced the knowledge tests on case prevention with at least two closed-book knowledge tests on case prevention and compliance add continued to create an internal control compliance atmosphere of "behavior led by culture and priorities on strict internal control, acting by the system and strict institutional constraints, penetration of the system into the process and all-the-way compliance in a strict manner".
+It enhanced the knowledge tests on case prevention with at least two closed-book knowledge tests on case prevention and compliance each month to replace trainings, which strengthened the awareness of employees on case prevention and compliance, and continued to create an internal control compliance atmosphere of "behavior led by culture and priorities on strict internal control, acting by the system and strict institutional constraints, penetration of the system into the process and all-the-way compliance in a strict manner".